Maprunner/hertsway/src/posts/leg-4-little-wymondley-whitwell.md

 ---
 title: Leg 4 Little Wymondley to Whitwell
-excerpt: 'In which we are joined by a guest runner.'
+excerpt: 'In which we are joined by a guest runner'
 name: 'leg4'
 image: leg4-helen-james.jpg
 date: 2020-10-18